brikis98/yevgeniy-brikman-homepage/_posts/2023-01-18-good-strategy-bad-strategy.md

 - _Failure to face the challenge_: Bad strategy fails to define or recognize the challenge.
 If you don't know the exact challenge you're facing, you can't evaluate or improve your strategy.
 In fact, if you fail to identify and analyze the obstacles, you don't have a strategy at all; all you have is a stretch goal, a budget, or a list of things you wish would happen.

-- _Mistaking goals for strategy_: A list of statements of desire‚Äîa list of TODOs, goals, objectives, or OKRs‚Äîis not a strategy.
+- _Mistaking goals for strategy_: A list of statements of desire—a list of TODOs, goals, objectives, or OKRs—is not a strategy.
 A strategy must specify a clear plan for overcoming obstacles to get to some desired end state and not just the hope of getting to that end state.

 - _Bad strategic objectives_: A strategic objective is bad if it fails to address critical issues or is impracticable.
 A particularly common example is a "blue sky objective," where it sounds like a strategy, but is really just a statement of some desired outcome, and no one has a clue how to achieve it.
 If the strategic objectives are more or less just as hard to achieve as solving the original challenge, then the strategy hasn't added any value.
 Good strategic objectives should make it clearer what needs to be done, and they should feel achievable.